Support for agritourism development - a state by state guide

 You can watch the recordings of all of the sessions of Australian Regional Tourism’s Agritourism Convention which was held in October 2022.
 They are available to watch for free for members of Australian Regional Tourism’s free Tourism Hub website.
 Topics at the convention included learnings from the wine industry, how Airbnb is partnering with farmers, collaboration, scaling up authenticity, agritourism leadership, unlocking supply, and learnings from a couple of successful agritourism businesses.

-A presentation at the 2022 Destination Food Conference on Agribusiness to Agritourism - balancing the two to ensure dual success - was recorded too.
+A presentation at the 2022 Destination Food Conference on Agribusiness to Agritourism - balancing the two to ensure dual success - was recorded as well.

 Training